samtopper/mws-restaurant-stage-1/README.md

 # Mobile Web Specialist Certification Course

-This is stage-2 project of MWS nanodegree.
+This contains stage-1, stage-2 projects of MWS nanodegree.

 In Stage Two,
 * I have taken the responsive, accessible design I built in Stage One and connected it to an external server.